SU-SWS/open_framework/README.txt

 -- REQUIREMENTS --

-The Open Framework theme is intended for Drupal version 7 only; it will not work with Drupal 6 or below
+The Open Framework theme is intended for Drupal version 7 only; it will not work with Drupal 6 or below.

 -- INSTALLATION --